 With a dwindling pool of state money available to cover the uninsured, lawmakers are increasingly turning to one of the lowest-cost options of all: charity clinics.

 At more than 100 clinics across the state, low-income Floridians can receive health care for much less than it would cost to buy insurance, often for free or a small donation.

-"We understand that there is a need in our community and we need to provide access, and these clinics provide service that unfortunately is not being provided by others in our state," Sen. Rene Garcia, R-Hialeah, said.
+"We understand that there is a need in our community and we need to provide access, and these clinics provide service that, unfortunately, is not being provided by others in our state," said Sen. Rene Garcia, R-Hialeah.

 With budget negotiations between the House and Senate about to begin, the role of the clinics has been thrust into the spotlight.

 Garcia, chairman of the Senate budget subcommittee that oversees health spending, put a $9.5 million grant program for the Florida Association of Free and Charitable Clinics into his spending plan.
 That money is missing in the House's plan, and Gov. Rick Scott last year vetoed money for the clinics.

 "We really need people to understand our role and our impact in their communities," said Nick Duran, executive director of the clinics association.